 It is best to find products that list the meat and fish protein source explicitly, for example:

-It’s even better if the brand is listing more specific organs, for example – the liver.
+It’s even better if the brand is listing more specific meat cuts, for example – liver or the breast

 Different by-products usually have lower quality than regular meat sources.
 We are not saying that they are bad.
-Some of the best dry cat food brands are using by-product meat to increase protein content.
+Even some of the top dry cat food brands are using by-product meat to increase protein content.
+If you want to completely avoid byproducts, but still want the easy handling and storing as with dry cat food – try freeze dried cat food which offers many of the advantages of the kibble but promises much better nutritional quality.
+Naturally this comes with the price – conventional dry cat food is more affordable.

 What is the specific fat source in the ingredients?

-If you have an older cat and you are looking for cat food for older cats, make sure that fat levels are very low.
-Older cats are usually less active and higher fat levels can make them struggle with digestion.
+If you have an older cat and you are looking for dry kibble for older cats, make sure that fat levels are lower.
+Older cats are usually less active and higher fat levels cause issues with digestion.
+Sometimes older cats tend to lose muscle too fast, so high calorie cat food is recommended.

-If the cat food contains taurine, it adds an extra benefit level to the diet of your cat.
+If the product contains taurine, it adds an extra benefit level to the diet of your cat.

 Different studies are suggesting that adequate amount of taurine in cat’s food gives the best chance of avoiding cat heart disease and degeneration of eyesight.

-Dry food for cats is sometimes packed with filler ingredients.
+Dry kibble is sometimes packed with filler ingredients.
 Corn or wheat are usually used to make these ingredients.

 Their purpose is to keep dry cat food glued together.
 However, grains are not a part of cat’s natural diet.

 Carbohydrate levels in grain-free cat food are very low.
-Your cat will get healthier protein by eating grain-free dry food.
+Your cat will get healthier protein by eating grain-free food for cats.

-Some of the food gets their staying power through citric/ascorbic acid (vitamin C), rosemary, sage, tocopherols (vitamin E) and clove.
+Some of the better products get their durability with use of citric/ascorbic acid (vitamin C), rosemary, sage, tocopherols (vitamin E) and clove.
 These are natural ingredients and they are great!
-If you see these on your your dry cat food label, it’s a great sign.
+If you see these on your the dry cat food label, it’s a great sign.

-Not so cat friendly ingredients are BHA, TBHQ, BHT, and ethoxyquin since these are all synthetic preservatives.
+Not so healthy ingredients are BHA, TBHQ, BHT, and ethoxyquin since these are all synthetic preservatives.

 Avoiding BHA (listed by the U.S. Department of Health and Human Services as “reasonably anticipated to be a carcinogen”) and TBHQ, is recommended by the Center for Science in the Public Interest.
 The center also recommends avoiding BHT whenever possible.

 All of these recommendations are for humans.
 However, all of these recommendations are based on animal studies.
-They all have, at some point, proven harmful to animals.
+They all have, at some point, proven harmful to animals and their immune system.

 Artificial flavours are often added to cat food to compensate for the lack of quality ingredients.
 This can lead to allergic reactions in your cat.
 Issues like hyperactivity and allergic reactions are all linked to artificial colours.